htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    which defaults to ``True``.
 When it is ``False``, Dagman will contact the local Schedd directly to submit jobs. :ticket:`6974`

+-  Added an optimization into DAGMan for graphs that use many-PARENT-many-CHILD statements.
+A new configuration variable ``DAGMAN_USE_JOIN_NODES`` can be used to automatically add an intermediate *join node* between the set of parent nodes and set of child nodes.
+When these sets are large, join nodes significantly improve *condor_dagman* memory footprint, parse time and submit speed. :ticket:`7108`

 Bugs Fixed:

 -  Fixed a bug in the Standard Universe where ``SOFT_UID_DOMAIN`` did not